mcanabrava/data-engineering-aws-mba-fiap/README.md

 The 8ABDO - Fase 3 - Solution Sprint.pdf contains the original challenge file.
 This challenge is composed of 3 sub-challanges, as explained below.
 The code to set-up each sub-challenge solution can be found in individual folders and further explanation is provided in individual read me files.

-The dataset choosed for this project is the [TBD]
+The dataset choosed for this project can be find here: https://www.kaggle.com/olistbr/brazilian-ecommerce

-URL:
-Metadata:
-Size:
-Others:

 ## Challenge 1 -  Manual Ingestion